Make memories with a fun family game night! Easy tips to have a family game night, and including grandparents!

 5 Tips for a Fun Family Game Night

 1. New games – We have a boatload of games, from gifts received, or from buying one on a whim thinking that would make for a magical evening.
 But for this game night I opted to buy three new games, just to add some excitement for the kids.
-Not knowing how to choose among thousands of family board games (and it’s been way too rainy to play outside), I turned to my Facebook friends.
-I had an overwhelming 54 responses!
-Using Amazon’s free same-day delivery we bought Rummikub, Blokus and Rory’s Story Cubes.
+Using Amazon’s free same-day delivery we bought Rummikub, Rory’s Story Cubes and Blokus.

-2. Friendly competition – My daughter Mallory made a simple scoreboard, lining up everyone’s names and the three games we played.
+2. Friendly competition – My daughter Mallory made a simple scoreboard on a poster board, lining up everyone’s names and the three games we played.
 We placed gold foil star stickers for everyone that participated, and two if you won a round.

 3. Inviting others – I’m thankful my parents were in town and had no plans, because adding them to our fun allowed us to spend quality time together, tell stories and enjoy laughter.
 I worry sometimes they think the only reason I call is to ask them to watch their grandkids so we can have a date night; so it’s important for me to share more of our everyday life – even a Friday night, family game night.
 And that’s truly priceless.

-The moral of the story?
-After having this first positive experience of a family game night with the kids & grandparents, we vow to have more!
+After having this rare positive experience of a family game night with the kids & grandparents, we vow to have more!

 So tell me, what do family game nights look like in your house?